 Driving in snow and ice presents many challenges.
-Here are six winter driving tips to keep you safe when the roads get treacherous.
+Here are seven winter driving tips to keep you safe when the roads get treacherous.

 According to the Federal Highway Administration, more than 70 percent of American roadways are in snowy regions and more than 1,300 people are killed annually on snowy or icy roads.
 Making sure you’re ready to drive on those roads this winter can save your life, or the life of someone you love.